Scholarships, Grants, and Financial Aid

 More than one in three IFSA applicants receives funding through a scholarship.

-- Grants – Automatic, application-free funding for eligible groups up to $2,000
+- Grants – Automatic, application-free funding for up to $2,000 for eligible groups

 - IFSA student marketing correspondents – A special offering open to all, enabling you to earn a stipend by documenting your study abroad experience, and even get the funds as an advance to offset up-front costs